Parental Alienation Syndrome

 Parental alienation syndrome may happen when one of the parents doesn’t accept that the relationship is over, or want some kind of financial benefit after the divorce.

 The parent might be jealous of the other.
 He or she could also be trying to gain the upper-hand in decision-making related to dividing assets.

 Psychologists also hypothesize about the pathology of the individual.
-They posit that there could be a personal history of abandonment, alienation, physical or sexual abuse, or even identity loss (Garden, 1998b; Dunne and Hedrick, 1994; Walsh and Bone, 1997; Vestal, 1999.)
+They posit that there could be a personal history of abandonment, alienation, physical or sexual abuse, or even identity loss (Gardner, 1998b; Dunne and Hedrick, 1994; Walsh and Bone, 1997; Vestal, 1999.)